JonnyLinton/testbench-cli/README.md

 * Docker

 ## How to Run:
-`mvn package && ./tb-dev.sh -helloworld`
+`mvn package && ./tb-dev.sh -send order`